PUBLIC SERVICE DAY - NBC SVG

-The Public Sector Reform Unit in the Service Commissions Department will be hosting activities to commemorate Public Service Day.
+The Public Sector Reform Unit in the Service Commissions Department is hosting activities to commemorate Public Service Day.

-St. Vincent and the Grenadines will join the International Community in celebrating Public Service day on Saturday 23rd June 2018 under the local theme Realizing Sustainable Goals through Public Service.
+St. Vincent and the Grenadines joins the International Community in celebrating Public Service Day on Saturday 23rd June 2018 under the local theme Realizing Sustainable Goals through Public Service.

-And, the Public Sector Reform Unit, will host a week of activities from Monday, 18th June to Saturday, 23rd June, 2018, in recognition of the work of thousands of Public Servants across the country.
+The Public Sector Reform Unit, is hosting a week of activities from today to Saturday, 23rd June, 2018, in recognition of the work of thousands of Public Servants across the country.

-The activities will open with a Church Service at the New Testament Church of God, Wilson Hill, Kingstown, on Monday 18th June, to be followed by an Inter-Ministerial Internship, on Tuesday 19th and Wednesday 20th June.
+The activities opened with a Church Service at the New Testament Church of God, Wilson Hill, Kingstown, this morning, to be followed by an Inter-Ministerial Internship, on Tuesday 19th and Wednesday 20th June.

 The program will wrap up with a Fun and Fitness Glow Walk on Saturday 23rd June, at 5:30 p.m. from the car park between the Registry and the Postal Corporation Building to the Arnos Vale roundabout, via the Cane Garden main road and back, along the Richmond Hill main road to the car park for a fitness workout session.